 Materialistic thoughts are a huge problem in society today.
 We often find ourselves thinking about the latest car, phone, and house.
 But, these things are not really important.

 The basic necessities of life like food, shelter, family, relationships, and health are far more important.
 If you can’t achieve bigger thoughts don’t feel shy or unhappy instead stay cool in the current situation and try your best.

 Experiences are always better than material goods, so use your money to buy a trip, concert tickets, or something else that will bring you joy.
 Experiences will make you happy and won’t take up any space in your home.

 You also love: What Is Financial Planning?
 How to Do It In 12 Easy Steps?

 Is it true that money cannot buy happiness?

 It is a common misconception that money can’t buy happiness.
 Money is not the key to happiness, but it does affect your life in many other ways.
 It can buy you a more comfortable lifestyle, which will make you happier.
 But this happiness is long-term financial and short-term for all other things.

-It can also provide opportunities for you to do things that would make you happy, like travel or pursue an education.
+It can also provide opportunities to do things that would make you happy, like travel or pursue an education.
 It’s true that money cannot buy everything and there are many things in life that cannot be bought with money.
-But if you’re looking for a way to improve your quality of life, then the money is one way to do it.
+But if you’re looking for a way to improve your quality of life, then money is one way to do it.

 “Money cannot buy happiness.”
 It’s been around for centuries and has been scientifically proven as well as disproven by psychologists and economists alike.
 The truth lies somewhere in between-money does not guarantee happiness but it does